 In most cases, it should be taken 30-40 minutes before bed.

 Everyone metabolizes ingredients at different rates, but generally speaking, levels of melatonin begin to rise in your bloodstream about 30 minutes after taking the supplement.

-Between 0.2 (low dose) and 5mg is considered a safe starting dosage for adults.
+Between 0.2 (lowest dose) and 5mg is considered a safe starting dosage for adults.
 (2)

 As is the case with all natural sleep supplements, there’s not a one-size-fits-all answer to this question.
 Your sleep and overall health must be evaluated holistically to help you understand and solve the issue(s) at hand.

-A small percentage of melatonin users have been found to experience daytime drowsiness, sleepiness, headaches, and dizziness; however, there is no evidence of a risk for serious, clinically significant adverse events (AEs).
+A small percentage of melatonin users have been found to experience daytime drowsiness, sleepiness, headaches, and dizziness; however, this is not a common side effect and there is no evidence of a risk for serious, clinically significant adverse events (AEs).
 (4) As a precautionary measure, it’s recommended that users not drive or use machinery for four to five hours after taking melatonin.

-Those with epilepsy, as well as those taking high blood pressure and blood thinner medications, should consult their healthcare provider prior as they need to be on medical supervision while taking melatonin supplements.
+Those with epilepsy, as well as those taking high blood pressure and blood thinner medications or antidepressants, should consult their healthcare provider prior as they need to be on medical supervision while taking melatonin supplements.
 (5)

 Is it safe to take melatonin when pregnant?

 Unfortunately, there’s a lack of research on the safety of melatonin for pregnant/breastfeeding women.
 We recommend consulting your doctor for more information and personalized medical advice.

 While studies have shown that melatonin use in children is safe, it is unclear regarding long-term use.
 (6) Please consult your child's healthcare provider for pediatric questions and recommendations around the use of melatonin for long-term or short-term use.